 It turns out the city is already in the process of renovating the park where José made his observations, but they had not considered that it was a main thoroughfare for students getting to and from school.
 The city is incorporating José’s suggestion into their master plan for 2019.
 José is currently in the process of writing a letter of support on behalf of himself and his peers for the proposed park master plan.

 To further the understanding and complexity of urban life, the Center has created a new program, funded by the Ford Foundation, to strengthen the vocabulary, knowledge and skills of journalists who write about cities.
 The City Journalism Workshop addresses a need in journalism and gives citizens and policymakers the knowledge to accurately report on the ways people can preserve and transform their communities.

 Rachel Jones, part of the 2017 Journalist Workshop

 "The Center for the Living City Journalism Workshop changed the way I look at neighborhoods and urban progress.
 I'll never be able to see a new housing development again without wondering who'll be able to afford to live there, or who might have been displaced.
 I have a much stronger grasp of how urban policies can help or hinder progress for entire regions."

 Rachel Jones is an international media consultant and former reporter for the St. Petersburg (Fla.)
 Times, the Detroit Free Press, and National Public Radio

 “The workshop changed the way I look at neighborhoods and urban progress.
 I'll never be able to see a new housing development again without wondering who'll be able to afford to live there, or who might have been displaced.
 I have a much stronger grasp of how urban policies can help or hinder progress for entire regions. ”

 – Rachel Jones

-We have begun the long-term process both to expand our current programs and develop new programs that address our Vision, Mission and Purpose as well as what can be termed, more universally, our ikigai (Japanese: the value of what we do).
+We have begun the long-term process both to expand our current programs and develop new programs that address our Vision, Mission and Purpose.